Bjarke-M/Primate-Recalling/plots/figure1/README.md

-A script to recreate Figure 1
+R notebook to recreate Figure 1